ejparnell/intro-to-mongodb/README.md

 true
 ```

-- `acknowledged: true` - This lets us know that the JavaScript file was loaded with no errors.
+- `acknowledged: true` - This tells us that the JavaScript file was loaded without errors.
 This does not mean our update was successful; it just means the file has no errors.
 - `insertedId: null` - In some cases, not this one, we can query the collection to see if there is something to update; if not, we can add a new document with the field/value pairs we want to edit.
-If this is the case, we will create new documents and get back the number of new documents created here.
+If this is the case, we will create new documents and return the number of new ones made here.
 By default, this option is set to false.
 Expect this key/value pair to be `null` unless you are coding to have this functionality.
 - `matchedCount: 2` - The documents we found with the filter we passed in.
 In our case, we are using the `$set` to add a field/value pair to a document.
 - `modifiedCount: 0` - This returns the count of how many documents were modified in the last command.
 Notice here that it's `0` and not `2`.
 More on that below.
 - `upsertedCount: 0` - To upsert a document, we must update and insert it simultaneously. (inSERT + UPdate = upsert). `0` here because we did not upsert.

-> *Note*: The reason why we are getting a `0` for the `modifiedCount` is because we are using the [`$set`](https://www.mongodb.com/docs/manual/reference/operator/aggregation/set/#mongodb-pipeline-pipe.-set) to add a new field.
+> *Note*: The reason why we are getting a `0` for the `modifiedCount` is that we are using the [`$set`](https://www.mongodb.com/docs/manual/reference/operator/aggregation/set/#mongodb-pipeline-pipe.-set) to add a new field.
 If we were to rerun the command, we would see a `modifiedCount` change to `2`.
 This is because we are now updating an existing field and are using the update [`$set`](mongodb.com/docs/manual/reference/operator/update/set/#mongodb-update-up.-set) operator.

 Before we dive into `db.collection.updateOne()`, let's rerun the index file to see our changes.
 Inside your terminal, allow's query all the documents in the `tng` collection: